**Updated January 2023**

 So, why is that?
 Why do we go through this same ugly cycle year after year?

-I don’t claim to have all the answers, but I know what my problem is (and I’m guess that some of you will have the same reason):
+I don’t claim to have all the answers, but I know what my own problem is (and I guess that perhaps you will have the same reason):

 Please tell me I’m not alone in this.
 I tend to fill my planner to the max!
 Do you do that too?